DanielSoutoV/metabarcoding/02_metacoder_heat_trees.md

 diversity within the metabarcoding samples.
 Due to the nature of mBrave’s classification associated with BOLD databases, there are a number of BINs which have multiple, uncertain, identifications.
-I have cleaned the data even further, now we are only including species name for the 1st BOLD BIN hit.
+I have (manually) cleaned the data further, now we are only including species name for the 1st BOLD BIN hit.
 This is normally either, the species form the BCI database (the first dataset used to classify through mBRAVE), or the species most frequently ‘named’ that name.
 E.g. Agelenopsis pennsylvanica, potteri, emertoni, katsoni, acutosa, is now Agelenopsis pennsylvanica.
-The file used is the final dataset with \~3557 BINs.
+The file used is the final dataset with \~3500 BINs (finaldat_merged.csv).

 ``` r
 rm(list=ls()) #I always start scritps this way to make sure I have a clean R environment